 If several people were assigned the task of developing a list of the most influential presidents of the United States, each list would no doubt be different.
 That is because there is no succinct set of determining factors.
 What is important to one person might not be quite so monumental to another.
 Even so, several of the following ten presidents would most likely appear on most lists.
 These presidents served during times of national crisis, which proved the mettle of each man.

 Abraham Lincoln served as the 16th president during the American Civil War.
+His election was a precursor to the Civil War, as southern states viewed the election as a threat to their way of life.
 His leadership during the devastating national conflict was one of unswerving devotion to cause.
 His actions not only preserved the union, but led to the abolition of slavery.
 Although he had planned for a smooth and compassionate reuniting of the wayward states after the war was over, he was not able to see his plans through.
 He was assassinated in April 1865, an act that plunged the country into a dark period of reconstruction.

 Franklin Delano Roosevelt (FDR) won four terms as president, making him the only president to serve more than eight consecutive years.
+Since his presidency, the office of President of the United States is limited to no more than two consecutive terms.
 His influence had a large impact on the United States, as he led the country out of the Great Depression and nearly through World War II.
 To say the least, his time in office was taxing both physically and mentally.
 Perhaps his biggest accomplishment was the creation of numerous programs through his New Deal.

-George Washington served as the first president, after having led the United States through the Revolutionary War.
+George Washington served as the first president, having led the United States through the Revolutionary War.
 His Continental Army was outmanned, and often on the brink of failure, but his fortitude and leadership skills continually reignited the fervor of independence.
 His administration set the precedent for those who followed in his footsteps; in fact, his retirement after only two terms was followed by all presidents except Franklin Roosevelt, until it was finally enacted into law by the 22nd amendment to the Constitution.
 Washington’s lack of desire to be viewed as a monarch set the tone for all “citizen” presidents to follow.

 Thomas Jefferson is perhaps best remembered for his purchase of land that doubled the United States overnight—the Louisiana Purchase.
 He was a strong states’ rights advocate who also recognized the need for a strong central government.
 His leadership during America’s infancy helped set a course for independence and freedom that Americans continue to value and preserve.

 Andrew Jackson was the first “common man” president.
 He was the epitome of America’s frontier spirit, and was elected by the common populace in preference over the more genteel pattern of previous presidents.
 His humble beginnings and fierce zeal for the advancement of all Americans made him a hugely popular president.
 Not prone to backing down, he was a strong nationalist who made such controversial decisions as the removal of Native Americans east of the Mississippi River and the battle against the national bank.
+Andrew Jackson was the first president to hail from west of the Appalachian Mountains.

 Theodore Roosevelt was a distant cousin of FDR, and an extremely influential president.
 His platform included a fight against corrupt business and a commitment to conservation.
 His flamboyant personality made him a beloved president.